apmckinlay/natureapp/content/birds/westmlark.md

 attr_link: "https://www.flickr.com/photos/apmckinlay/16675347443/"
 license: "CC BY-NC"
 license_link: "https://creativecommons.org/licenses/by-nc/2.0/"
+location: [bc,ab,sk,mb]
 ---
 Western Meadowlark have a **bright yellow breast** and a **black v-shaped necklace**.
 Their upperparts are streaky brown and black and their **round-shouldered posture** nearly conceals their neck.
 They are the size (6-10 in) of a robin but chunkier with a shorter tail.

 Western Meadowlark spend their **summers** in the open grasslands and fields of southern Canada and the United States from the west coast as far east as the Great Lakes.
 They can be found **year-round** in the west-central United States.
 Northern birds migrate to the southern part of the range in winter.